 Vegas holds trade cards during expansion draft window

-Three-time Stanley Cup champion goalie Marc-Andre Fleury, Nashville forward James Neal an... .
-FILE - In this Saturday, March 25, 2017, file photo, New York Rangers goalie Antti Raanta, of Finland, deflects a shot during the second period of the team's NHL hockey game against the Los Angeles Kings in Los Angeles... .
+In this Saturday, March 25, 2017, file photo, New York Rangers goalie Antti Raanta, of Finland, deflects a shot during the second period of the team's NHL hockey game against the Los Angeles Kings in Los Angeles.
+The Vegas Golden Knights GM might as well be The Godfather of the NHL during a three-day expansion draft window.

 Add your comments below